Death of George Nkencho

 On 30 December 2020, the Garda Armed Support Unit shot 27-year-old George Nkencho in Clonee on the Dublin–Meath border, after graduated attempts to detain him failed.
-He had assaulted a shop staff member and threatened others with a knife.
+He had allegedly assaulted a shop staff member and threatened others with a knife.
 Nkencho had been suffering from mental health issues in the preceding months and according to Gardaí, he did not have any criminal convictions.